gbm1015/nosql-challenge/README.md

 ## Background

-The UK Food Standards Agency evaluated various establishments across the United Kingdom, and gives them a food hygiene rating.
+The UK Food Standards Agency evaluated various establishments across the United Kingdom, and gave them a food hygiene rating.
 The editors of a food magazine, Eat Safe, Love, contracted me to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 ### Before opening the starter code in Jupyter Notebook